 These evaluator people are friendly and have an obsession with improvement- Almost everyone I met was friendly and helpful.
 There was a focus on how to help each other do our work better: data visualizations, reports, presentations, and even blogs.
-That makes sense since this is arguably our main task as evaluators: How can we make programs, projects, and products better?
+That makes sense since this is arguably our main task as evaluators: How can we help make programs, projects, and products better?

-It is refreshing to attend a conference and be immersed in new ideas and reminded of old ideas that need to be revisited.
+It is refreshing to attend a conference and be immersed in new ideas and reminded of old ideas that need to be revisited and reworked.
 I also realized that I can get my evaluation intellectual dose on a regular basis through ongoing communication and contact with other evaluators through their twitter, blog and other posts.

 One presenter suggested an executive summary style report with all or most of the results showing up in an appendix.
 To top it off she develops a 1-pager with visuals that summarize the main points.
-I think that approach makes sense most of the time, it will largely depend on the stakeholders, their backgrounds and roles in the project.
+I think that approach makes sense most of the time, it will largely depend on the stakeholders, their backgrounds and roles on the project.
 I am going to give it a try on a report I just developed.

 In an effort to create a visual product that is more accessible to stakeholders we developed what we called a Visual Evaluation Report.
 Essentially, it is a video summary of a domestic violence and high conflict divorce program, Bridging Families and Communities, as well as a review of the evaluation findings.
 Check out the YouTube video here, I would love to hear some feedback.

 The fact is, while the APA style guide and accompanying resources might have suggestions in this respect, we should strive to continually make our visualizations better.
 For instance, I liked the idea of examining palettes of colors that work well together and considering how color-blind individuals would visually process colored figures.
 So the design of my bar charts will not be a stagnate template but instead will be constantly improving.
-More on that in future posts.

 Also, consideration of how evaluation reports that use colors in figures will look when printed in black and white is important.
 We have all seen it and the product can be a disaster.
 Sometimes it is worth it to print high quality color reports and send them to stakeholders directly.
 Many people still prefer to print out reports.

 Cost-effectiveness is a perennial evaluation issue– I took a 3 hour cost-effectiveness workshop with Edward Broughton, Director, Research and Evaluation, USAID-ASSIST & USAID-Health Care Improvement Project.
-We looked at using cost and probability to determine the true costs of initiatives.
+We examined methods for determining the true costs of initiatives.
 Funders typically want to know if the programs they fund make an impact in a more cost-effective way compared to other approaches.